Healthy Relationships Breakout Worldwide!

-We have a book, a curriculum for schools and a guidebook for organizations that are available on our website.
+We have a book, a curriculum for schools, and a guidebook for organizations that are available on our website.
 Our guidebook for facilitators is being used by women's organizations and has been requested by other social service organizations, domestic violence prevention groups, mental health clinics, prison counselors, and therapists.

-Candidates will be selected for the skills they bring to the organization and their commitment to the organization's mission.
+A candidate will be selected for the skills they bring to the organization and their commitment to the organization's mission.
 A motivated self-starter with a keen sense of organization is a must.

 Excellent typing and computer skills are also required.

 As the Executive Assistant, you will become a valued staff member and learn the history of the project, gain new insights, and help to focus opportunities to maximize their potential.